 Brookdale Ball Room

-On the same level as the gothic bar is a more private event space called the “Brookdale”.
+On the same level as the gothic bar is a more private event space called the “Brookdale.”
 Do take a gander at the giant stuffed lion in the back!
-This is a place where science fiction was born; guests like Ron L. Hubbard of Scientology fame and famous author Ray Bradbury used to frequent this place on a weekly basis.
+This is where science fiction was born; guests like Ron L. Hubbard of Scientology fame and famous author Ray Bradbury used to frequent this place every week.
 Take in the history as you take in the sights!